callmespring/RL-short-course/Lecture 1/Seminar/Readme.md

 * Thompson Sampling

 ### 2. Implementation of the Tiger Problem
-* stationary policy
+* Stationary policy
-* history-dependent policy
+* History-dependent policy

 ### 3. Proof of the Existence of the Optimal Stationary Policy in MDPs